treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 While I love list comprehensions, I've found that once new Pythonistas start to really appreciate comprehensions they tend to use them everywhere.
 **Comprehensions are lovely, but they can easily be overused**!

-This article is all about cases when comprehensions aren't the best tool for the job, in readability terms at least.
+This article is all about cases when comprehensions aren't the best tool for the job, at least in terms of readability.
 We're going to walk through a number of cases where there's a more readable alternative to comprehensions and we'll also see some not-so-obvious cases where comprehensions aren't needed at all.

 This article isn't meant to scare you off from comprehensions if you're not already a fan; it's meant to encourage moderation for those of us (myself included) who need it.